soulrahulrk/insulin-resistance-prediction/README.md

 - **Train:** 70% (39,964 rows)
 - **Validation (Internal):** 15% (8,564 rows) – 5-fold CV
 - **Test (Hold-out):** 15% (8,564 rows) – Final evaluation

 ---

+## 🔍 Exploratory Data Analysis

+This section summarizes the main data patterns observed during EDA.
+(Full notebooks and figures live under `docs/eda/`.)

+### Distributions & class balance

+- The derived target `ir_label` is **moderately imbalanced**, with a higher proportion of insulin-resistant cases than non-resistant, which motivated use of class weighting and explicit threshold tuning.
+- Histograms and KDE plots for **fasting glucose** and **fasting insulin** show noticeably **right-skewed distributions**, especially in the insulin-resistant group; log-transformations used in feature engineering help stabilize these.
+- **BMI** is shifted upward in the insulin-resistant group, with a clear enrichment of overweight and obese categories.

+### Group differences (boxplots / violins)

+Comparing `ir_label = 0` vs `ir_label = 1`:

+- **Fasting insulin, fasting glucose, HOMA-IR, BMI, and TG/HDL ratio** all have higher medians and wider upper tails in the insulin-resistant group.
+- The lipid profile in insulin-resistant individuals tends to show **higher triglycerides and lower HDL**, consistent with an atherogenic pattern.
+- Age distributions indicate that insulin resistance prevalence increases with age, but younger individuals with high adiposity and adverse lipids also appear in the high-risk tail.

+### Correlation structure (heatmap)

+- Strong positive correlations are seen between **HOMA-IR**, fasting insulin, and fasting glucose (by construction).
+- Anthropometric measures (BMI, waist, hip, waist–hip ratio) form a correlated cluster, justifying downstream feature selection to reduce redundancy.
+- Moderate correlations exist between adiposity markers and triglycerides, reflecting the expected link between visceral fat and dyslipidaemia.

+### SHAP feature importance & interpretation

+Global SHAP analysis on the final stacking ensemble highlights:

+- **Top global contributors**: HOMA-IR, fasting insulin, BMI, waist–hip ratio, TG/HDL ratio, age, and engineered interactions such as age × BMI.
+- Higher values of HOMA-IR, TG/HDL, and BMI consistently push predictions toward **higher risk**, while more favourable lipid profiles and normal BMI push toward **lower risk**.
+- For each individual prediction, the API can return the **top 3 SHAP features** (`shap_top3` field), explaining which measurements most increased or decreased that patient’s estimated risk.

+Example plots are stored in the repository and can be linked into downstream reports or dashboards:

+- Histograms and KDEs of glucose, insulin, BMI (e.g. `docs/eda/glucose_distribution.png`).
+- Boxplots comparing key features by `ir_label` (e.g. `docs/eda/bmi_by_ir_label.png`).
+- Correlation heatmap (e.g. `docs/eda/correlation_heatmap.png`).
+- SHAP summary and dependence plots (e.g. `docs/shap/shap_summary.png`).

+---